This post may contain affiliate links.

 • Place steak on large plate and freeze until firm, about 30 minutes.

-• Off heat, stir in 1 tablespoon sesame seeds and ¾ grated ginger, if using.
+• Off heat, stir in 1 tablespoon sesame seeds and ¾ grated ginger.
 Divide sauce evenly between 2 bowls and let cool; set one bowl aside for serving.

 • Transfer steak to a cutting board and, starting at narrow tapered end, slice steak ⅜-inch thick on bias against grain until width of steak is 7-inches (depending on size of steak, you will need to remove 2–3 slices until steak measures 7-inches across).

-• Arrange 3 slices of meat on cutting board with short side of slices facing you, overlapping slices by ¼-inch and alternating tapered ends to form a rough rectangle 4–6-inches wide and at least 4-inches long.
+• Arrange 3 slices of meat on cutting board with short side of slices facing you, overlapping slices by ¼-inch and alternating tapered ends to form a rough rectangle that's 4- to 6-inches wide and at least 4-inches long.

-• Place 4 scallion halves along edge of rectangle parallel to you and perpendicular across steak slices, with white tips slightly hanging over edges of steak on either side.
-Starting from bottom edge (nearest you), roll steak over scallions (away from you), into a tight roll.
-Insert 3 toothpicks, equally spaced amongst each slice of meat, into meat ends and through center of roll.
+• Place 4 scallion halves along edge of rectangle parallel to you and perpendicular across steak slices.
+Starting from bottom edge (nearest you), roll steak over scallions away from you, into a tight roll.
+Insert 3 toothpicks, equally spaced along roll, through roll to secure.

-• Transfer roll to platter and repeat with remaining steak and scallions.
-(Assembled rolls can be refrigerated for up to 24 hours.)
+• Transfer roll to platter and repeat with remaining steak slices and scallions.
+(Assembled rolls can be covered and refrigerated for up to 24 hours.)

 • Open bottom vent completely.
-Light large chimney starter three-quarters filled with charcoal briquettes (4½ quarts).
+Light large chimney starter three-quarters filled with charcoal briquettes.
 When top coals are partially covered with ash, pour evenly over half of grill.
 Set cooking grate in place, cover, and open lid vent completely.
 Heat grill until hot, about 5 minutes.

 Grilling